 Invest in Security

-Wheel locks, hitch locks, outboard locks, and GPS trackers are relatively inexpensive but can reduce your premium and protect your investment.
-Some insurers offer discounts for boats stored in locked garages or commercial storage facilities.
-Outboard motor theft is a particular risk in NZ.
+Wheel locks, hitch locks, outboard locks, and GPS trackers are relatively inexpensive investments that can reduce your premium and protect your boat.
+Some Australian insurers offer discounts for boats stored in locked garages or monitored storage facilities.
+Outboard motor theft remains a persistent issue across metropolitan and coastal areas.

 3